yodrew/yodrew.github.io/_pages/darkroom-retreat.md

 Supervision places subtle controls on the individual, limiting the experience and results.
 Disciplined traditions then spread fear of dark retreating without spiritual preparation and facilitation.
 It is a racket based on a self-fulfilling delusion.

-Hygiene disintegrates rackets: medical, spiritual, or otherwise.
+Hygiene exposes rackets: medical, spiritual, or otherwise.

-I also recommend the liberating ideas of two great and daring thinkers about spirituality: Walter Veith[^8] and George Kavassilas[^9].
+I recommend the liberating ideas about spirituality of two great and daring thinkers: Walter Veith[^8] and George Kavassilas[^9].

 ##### not therapeutic

 Therapy is done _to_ a passive organism in the attempt to heal or cure it from the outside.
 The principal actor in a therapeutic session is not the organism, but the therapist, therapy, or therapeutic substance or mechanism.

 But these are all instruments of will.
 None can perform even one of the millions of organic processes of healing.
 It is a big show.
 A lie.
-Most of the effects are down to the _stimulant delusion_.
+Most of the claims come from the _stimulant delusion_.
 Shelton wrote a whole chapter on it, starting with this:

 > Throughout all systems and methods of therapeutics there runs the basic error that what they call the therapeutic actions of their various procedures represent the beneficial actions of these things upon the body, or that they call out actions on the part of the body that are beneficial or useful in overcoming “disease.”
 The truth is that these so-called “therapeutic actions” of “remedies” are actions of the body to defend it against the “remedies.”[^10]